richardtallent/vue-simple-calendar/README.md

 	import CalendarView from "vue-simple-calendar"
 	// The next two lines are processed by webpack.
 If you're using the component without webpack compilation,
 	// you should just create <link> elements for these as you would normally for CSS files.
 Both of these
-	// CSS files are optional, you can create your own theme if you wish. require("vue-simple-calendar/dist/static/css/default.css")
+	// CSS files are optional, you can create your own theme if you prefer. require("vue-simple-calendar/dist/static/css/default.css")
 	require("vue-simple-calendar/dist/static/css/holidays-us.css")